benitomartin/bank-churn-classification/README.md

 - `Exited`: Whether the customer has churned (1 = yes, 0 = no)

-### Labels Distribution
+### 📊 Labels Distribution

 The labels distribution showed that the target variable is not well-balanced, representing churn rate only 21% of the samples.
 This required to set a threshold on the modelling in order to avoid too many FN and FP.
+Oversampling was tested and led to overfitting, because the samples created were duplicates and undersampling did not improved the model performance.

 <p align="center">
     <img src="images/distribution.png" width="400" height="400"/>
 </p>

-### Features Distribution
+### 📈 Features Distribution
 The feature distribution revealed that `CreditScore` and `Age` showed a significant amount of outliers and 50 % of the clients had a `Balance`, which represents the amount of money in the account, of 0.

 <p align="center">